gnosisguild/zodiac-module-reality/README.md

 - Question needs to be answered on Realitio with yes (1) to approve it for execution.
 - Once the has a result and the `cooldown` period has passed the transaction(s) can be execute via `executeProposal`

+### Definitions

+#### Transaction nonce or index

+The `nonce` of a transaction makes it possible to have two transactions with the same `to`, `value` and `data` but still generate a different transaction hash.
+This is important as all hashes in the `txHashes` array should be unique.
+To make sure that this is the case the module will always use the `index` of the transaction hash inside the `txHashes` array as a nonce.
+So the first transction to be executed has the `nonce` with the value `0`, the second with the value `1`, and so on.

+Therefore we can simplify it to the following statement:
+The `nonce` of a DAO module transaction is equals to the `index` of that transactions hash in the `txHashes` array.

+#### Proposal nonce

+There is the change that a question for a proposal is marked invalid on the oracle (e.g. when it is asked to early).
+In this case it should be possible to ask the question again.
+For this we need to be able to generate a new question id.
+For this it is possible to provide the next higher `nonce` compared to the last invalidated proposal.
+So in case the first proposal (with the default `nonce` of `0`) was marked invalid on the oracle, a new proposal can be submitted with the `nonce` of `1`.

 ### EIP-712 details

 [EIP-712](https://github.com/Ethereum/EIPs/blob/master/EIPS/eip-712.md) is used to generate the hashes for the transactions to be executed.
 The following EIP-712 domain and types are used